kenstir/tortle/README.md

 ## Quick Start

-These instructions can be followed exactly if you are running qBittorrent running in Docker, e.g. linuxserver/qbittorrent.
+These instructions can be followed exactly if you are running qBittorrent in Docker, e.g. linuxserver/qbittorrent.
 If you aren't, you can figure it out.

 1. Download the linux_amd64 release from [GitHub](https://github.com/kenstir/tortle/releases).
 2. Extract the `tt` binary into whatever directory you volume mount as `/config`.